• About

 Related: 23 Bible Verses all Youth Need

 The next week, my other child joined in.
-Suddenly I had a routine with my children they looked forward to.
-I would record them singing the bible verse on my iPad and send it to the grandparents.
+Suddenly I had a routine with my children that they looked forward to.
+I would record them singing the bible verse from memory on my iPad and send it to the grandparents.
 Sometimes they would act goofy and put on wigs from our pop-up photo booth.

-Our goal was to learn one verse for each letter of the alphabet so in 26 weeks we could learn 26 bible verses.
+Our goal was to learn one verse for each letter of the alphabet so, in 26 weeks, we could learn 26 bible verses.

 Our routine looked like this: